front-line-tech/background-service-lib/README.md

 __Servicelib__ provide you with a number of classes to support you to quickly build a Binding Service into your app that runs persistently in the background.
 It also provides some classes that will help you build Activities that can easily bind and communicate with your Service.

+Additionally, Servicelib also supports _interprocess-communication_ through Messenger Services, allowing you to establish a Service in one app, and communicate with it from any others.

+Android can destroy any Service or Activity at any time to relieve memory constraints.
+Servicelib helps you to cope with this in the following ways:

+* Services based on Servicelib can be configured to hint strongly that the user has an interest in their uninterrupted operation. _You should think hard about whether you need this feature: Services that run indefinitely consume resources that could otherwise be freed up to keep the device responsive and make room for other apps._
+* Servicelib Services can be set up to run regardless of any activities (bound to it or not), and can be easily set up to start on boot.
-Android can destroy any Service or Activity at any time to relieve memory constraints - but Services based on Servicelib will hint strongly that the user has an interest in their uninterrupted operation.
-If the Service is halted due to memory constraints, or any other reason, it will restart as soon as conditions become favourable again.
-The Service can be set up to run regardless any activities (bound to it or not), and will start on boot.
+* If a Service is halted due to memory constraints, or any other reason, it will restart as soon as conditions become favourable again.

 _Nothing is going to make Android app Services simple or easy to build and use - but this library will help you cut out a lot of the routine boilerplate code._